KushalVenX/BioAmp-Ard-PCBD/README.md

 The repository is intended for educational purposes and learning.
 It offers an opportunity to:

--Explore PCB Design: Understand and study the layout and routing of a real-world PCB.
+-**Explore PCB Design**: Understand and study the layout and routing of a real-world PCB.

--Experiment: Modify the design for personal projects or educational exercises.
+-**Experiment**: Modify the design for personal projects or educational exercises.

--Teach: Use this routed version as a teaching tool for PCB design concepts.
+-**Teach**: Use this routed version as a teaching tool for PCB design concepts.

 ## Original Schematic Credits:

+**UPSIDE DOWN LABS**

 website: https://upsidedownlabs.tech/

 Store: https://store.upsidedownlabs.tech/

 github: https://github.com/upsidedownlabs

 ## Arduino Template credits: